AGNEL-MIRIAM/Fakenewsdetector/README.md

-# 📰 Fake News Detector using BERT & Streamlit
+# 📰 AI-Based Fake News Detector using BERT

 A web app that classifies news articles as **real or fake** using a fine-tuned BERT model and a clean Streamlit interface.
 Model was trained in Google Colab and deployed locally.